imarc/ops/README.md

     # the remote database password
     #
-    # !!! best practice is to not use this and place a .my.cnf file
+    # !!! best practice is to not use this and instead place a .my.cnf file
-    # !!! in your remote home directory. that is more secure as it
+    # !!! in your remote home directory. that is more secure as it won't
-    # !!! won't leak your password in cli history or process lists
+    # !!! leak your password in cli history or process lists
     #
     # default: none
     OPS_PROJECT_REMOTE_DB_PASSWORD=""